 Within the prudential indicators there are a number of key indicators to ensure that SPT operates its activities within well-defined limits.
-One of these is that SPT needs to ensure that its total debt, net of any investments, does not, except in the short term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2019/20 and the following two financial years.
-This allows some flexibility for limited early borrowing for future years, but ensures that borrowing is not undertaken for revenue purposes.
+One of these is that SPT needs to ensure that its gross debt does not, except in the short-term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2020/21 and the following two financial years.
+This allows some flexibility for limited early borrowing for future years, but ensures that borrowing is not undertaken for revenue or speculative purposes.